 - Involved in an at-fault accident while driving without auto insurance

-- Convicted of repeat traffic offenses or a high volume of traffic offenses in a short period of time
+- Convicted of multiple traffic offenses or you have too many traffic offenses in a short period of time

 - Caught driving with a revoked or restricted license